-It's important to begin your MCAT CARS practice by reviewing difficult sample passages.
-Anyone who has some experience with the MCAT Critical Analysis and Reasoning Skills (CARS) section will have come across a difficult passage.
-In this blog, we’ll go over challenging MCAT CARS practice passages and provide expert analysis and tips for how to ace your MCAT CARS section.
+In this blog, we’ll review challenging MCAT CARS questions and answers; we’re providing practice passages with expert analysis and tips for how to review your MCAT CARS section.
 These are the same exact strategies we use to help our own students achieve high scores on the MCAT as part of our MCAT prep programs.
 We're not holding back.
 Let's dive in!

 Disclaimer: MCAT is a registered trademark of AAMC.
 BeMo and AAMC do not endorse or affiliate with one another.